For the next month we will be highlighting each one of our 8th grade students. Congratulations to our Class of 2020!

 Sidney wants her first grade buddy to know this about CLWS: “You can always, ALWAYS ask your teachers questions.
 I used to not do that and I got nowhere.
 They are always here to help.
 Also, any art and imagination is welcome—don’t hide it, shine a spotlight on it.”

-Sidney is headed to Southwest High School the fall.
+Sidney is headed to Blake in the fall.
 Congratulations, Sidney!

 Makai stole the show as the Blue Fairy in his 7th grade production of Pinocchio.
 As for other class plays, he says the most challenging performance was Mahabarata in 5th grade, and the most fun was Shakespeare’s Twelfth Night in 8th grade.
 In fact, he loved this year’s play so much, he’d do it all over again!